KristianOellegaard/django-hvad/docs/public/queryset.rst

   instances translated in a specific language.
 It is the one used when calling :meth:`TranslationManager.language() <hvad.manager.TranslationManager.language>`.
-- The :ref:`FallbackQueryset <FallbackQueryset-public>`, for working with all instances regardless of their language, and envetually loading translations using a fallback algorithm.
+- The :ref:`FallbackQueryset <FallbackQueryset-public>`, for working with all instances regardless of their language, and eventually loading translations using a fallback algorithm.
 It is the one used when calling :meth:`TranslationManager.untranslated() <hvad.manager.TranslationManager.untranslated>`.